NOAA-OCM/cmecs/Interim Materials- Substrate Component Approved Changes/readme- SC Changes Interim Materials.md

 These files contain the revised CMECS Substrate Component units and framework.
-These changes have been approved by the CMECS Implementation Group \(see the FINAL EDITED IG Memo- Cover for Interim Materials.docx for more details bout the process.\)
+These changes have been approved by the CMECS Implementation Group \(see the IG Memo- Cover for Interim Materials.docx for more details bout the process.\)

 These changes will be incorporated into the master CMECS Catalog file and released as a new sub-version.
 A work group report describing the process and reasoning for he changes will also be published.